 Why Are Your Onions Falling Over?

-Often, the leaves on your onions will fall over simply because the plant is mature.
+Often, the leaves on your onions will fall over simply because the plant has reached maturity and is done growing.
 However, there are other reasons it can happen, including:

 - Shallow planting at transplant